Co-operative Learning - the power of peers!

 A. Co-operative Learning

-• Ensuring all co-operative learning have the PIME criteria
+• Ensuring all co-operative learning activities have the PIME criteria

 • Avoiding the pitfalls